 Protein Smoothie: We buy protein powder when it goes on sale at Costco.
 One scoop of that plus a few frozen berries and maybe a banana.

-Peanut Butter Wrap: Our go to lunch when we are traveling.
-Peanut butter in a flour torilla.
+Peanut Butter Wrap: Our go-to lunch when we are traveling.
+Peanut butter in a flour tortilla.

 Bean and Cheese Quesadillas